dieple/builder_tools/README.md

 * Create "$HOME/.aws/config" file on host machine with these entries below (edit to match your environment)
 * Create "$HOME/.kube" directory for K8s.

+* Docker on your host machine
+* Python3 on your host machine
+* AWS client on your host machine
+* aws-vault on your host machine
+* Create a developer AWS [IAM account] with MFA configured
+* A note of your MFA ARN for use below
+* A note of your AWS access keys which you created above for your IAM user in the AWS root account
+* Manually create file `$HOME/.aws/config` on your host machine with entries for the AWS accounts you want to access - see below
+* Manually create `$HOME/.kube` directory for Kubernetes
+* Personal SSH keys created on your host machine and added to your GitHub settings (the ability to clone repos using SSH)

+__`$HOME/.aws/config`__

+To get started with this file, either take the entries shown below or use the sample file [here](./samples/aws-config.txt) and edit to match your IAM user, MFA and account IDs

+The sample file contains entries for DataOps AWS accounts.
+All you need to do is replace text, 'dieple', with your IAM user name.

 ```
 [default]